Nethereum/TestChains/README.md

 Latest versions of Parity can be downloaded [here](https://github.com/paritytech/parity-ethereum/releases/latest), simply download the Parity executable and replace the old one.

-## Pantheon
+## Hyperledger-Besu
 ___

 Ethereum client developed written in Java.
-Testchains is setup with Pantheon with Proof of Authority (IBFT 2.0 and Clique) consensus mechanisms.
+Testchains is setup with Hyperledger-Besu with Proof of Authority (IBFT 2.0 and Clique) consensus mechanisms.
-Pantheon supports enterprise features including privacy and permissioning.
+Hyperledger-Besu supports enterprise features including privacy and permissioning.

-### Clique PoA
+### Hyperledger-Besu for Windows

-### - Windows
+You will first need to install [Hyperledger-Besu](https://docs.pantheon.pegasys.tech/en/stable/Installation/Install-Binaries/#windows-with-chocolatey)

-> > pantheon-clique-windows > startChain.bat
+Latest versions of Hyperledger-Besu can be downloaded [here](https://bintray.com/consensys/pegasys-repo/pantheon).

-Latest versions of Pantheon can be downloaded [here](https://bintray.com/consensys/pegasys-repo/pantheon).
+### Hyperledger-Besu Clique for Windows

-### - Linux
+> > hyperledger-besu-clique-windows > startChain.bat

-Make sure to run `> > pantheon-clique-linux > updater.sh` to run the current version of pantheon
+### Hyperledger-Besu IBFT PoA for Windows

-> > pantheon-clique-linux-mac > startChain.sh
+> > hyperledger-besu-IBFT-windows > startChain.bat

-Latest versions of Pantheon can be downloaded [here](https://bintray.com/consensys/pegasys-repo/pantheon).
+### Hyperledger-Besu for Linux

-### IBFT PoA
+!!! info

-### - Windows
+    Hyperledger-Besu requires Java 8+ to compile

-> > pantheon-IBFT-windows > startChain.bat
+    Make sure to run `> > hyperledger-besu-clique-linux > updater.sh` to run the current version of hyperledger-besu

-Latest versions of Pantheon can be downloaded [here](https://bintray.com/consensys/pegasys-repo/pantheon).
+Latest versions of Hyperledger-Besu can be downloaded [here](https://bintray.com/consensys/pegasys-repo/pantheon).

-### - Linux
+### Hyperledger-Besu Clique for Linux

-Make sure to run `> > pantheon-IBFT-linux > updater.sh` to run the current version of pantheon
+> > hyperledger-besu-clique-linux-mac > startChain.sh

-> > pantheon-IBFT-linux > startChain.sh
+### Hyperledger-Besu IBFT for Linux

-Latest versions of Pantheon can be downloaded [here](https://bintray.com/consensys/pegasys-repo/pantheon).
+> > hyperledger-besu-IBFT-linux > startChain.sh

 ## Ganache
 ___